g0tmk/dotfiles-linux/README.md

 #### TODO:
+- Can't launch pycharm via Mod+p.
+Need to do one of the following:
+  - add alias support to yeganesh (better)
+  - add a binary to launch pycharm in ~/bin
 - use hostname_colorized in PS1 and remove its TODO in binary section above
 - colorscheme update: dark blue is too dark
 - finish copying info from documents/xps/debian_notes.txt to this repo